Contact Lens vs. EVO Visian ICL | What's the Difference?

 - Bifocal contact lens

-All these options may make it difficult to choose the best for your eyes without a professional consultation, compared to the Visian ICL that can provide a simple pathway towards improving your vision with one simple procedure.
+All these options may make it difficult to choose the best for your eyes without a professional consultation, compared to the EVO ICL that can provide a simple pathway towards improving your vision with one simple procedure.

 They are similar in sizing and both are able to provide clear vision for your visual needs.

 The answer is no!
 You don’t have to take them off every day like you do a contact lens.
-The Visian ICL is a lens that is permanent, yet removable, a benefit over most contact lenses.
+The EVO ICL is a lens that is permanent, yet removable, a benefit over most contact lenses.

-The procedure usually takes 20-30 minutes and typically only a few checkups are required after getting the Visian ICL procedure.
+The procedure usually takes 20-30 minutes and typically only a few checkups are required after getting the EVO ICL procedure.
 Any additional checkups would be based on your unique needs and doctor recommendations.
 Should a change in one’s vision occurs, a visit to an ophthalmologist is recommended.

 Because contact lenses are not implanted into the eye, most require weekly, if not daily care.
 They are designed to be temporary and removable at will, so some tend to be more susceptible to drying out and/or getting dirty through normal day wear.
 Contact lens solution should be used to clean out one’s lenses with clean hands to help prevent any risk of eye infections from bacteria.